What Happened On This Day June 5 In F1 History?

 1928

 Patrick Head, born on this day, co-founded Williams Grand Prix Engineering alongside Frank Williams in 1977.
 As Technical Director, Head played a pivotal role in the team’s ascent within Formula One, overseeing the design and construction of their cars.
 His innovative FW07 chassis led to the team’s inaugural victory at the 1979 British Grand Prix.
-Under his technical leadership, Williams secured multiple Constructors’ and Drivers’ Championships throughout the 1980s and 1990s, establishing themselves as a dominant force in the sport.
+Under his technical leadership, Williams secured multiple Constructors’ and Drivers’ Championships throughout the 1980s and 1990s, establishing itself as a dominant force in the sport.

 In 2004, Head moved to the role of Director of Engineering, passing the Technical Director responsibilities to Sam Michael.
 He retired from the Williams board in 2012 but returned in 2019 as a consultant to assist the team during challenging times.
-Recognised for his contributions to motorsport, Head was knighted in 2015.

 1955